Victoria-Zoi Papagiannis is a partner in the litigation and dispute resolution department of the firm.

 “Victoria Papagiannis is extremely capable combining legal expertise, good judgment, and efficiency.”
 The Legal 500

 “Victoria Papagiannis is very diligent, competent and clear in her advice.”
 The Legal 500

 Victoria has considerable experience in the handling of complex and high-value corporate and commercial disputes, mainly with a cross-border element, involving fraud, misrepresentation, negligence, breach of duties, as well as, on shareholders’ disputes, insolvency proceedings, cancellations of fraudulent transfers, breach of distribution agreements, product liability cases etc.

-She specialises in the pursuit or defending of freezing (“Mareva”), disclosure (“Norwich Pharmacal”) and search (“Anton Piller”) interim injunctions issued in the context and support of litigation or ad hoc/institutional arbitration proceedings, both in Cyprus and abroad.
+She specialises in the pursuit or defending of freezing (“Mareva” and “Chabra”), disclosure (“Norwich Pharmacal”) and search (“Anton Piller”) interim injunctions issued in the context and support of litigation or ad hoc/institutional arbitration proceedings, both in Cyprus and abroad.